alexromanov/alexromanov.github.io/_posts/2021-06-13-scala-grpc-api-tests.md

         all(messages) should not be ""
     }
     ```
-    Pay attention, that we can't get reponse straight away - we need to wait until Future completes and than get the data by executing **.futureValue**.
+    Pay attention that we can't get a response straight away - we need to wait until Future completes and then get the data by executing **.futureValue**.

-    Matchers library provides a fluent api for writing assertions - for single values as well as for collections of elements.
+    Matchers library provides a fluent api for writing assertions - for single values and collections of elements.

 9. Execute the tests either from IDE or from Terminal